Gogo1951/Open-Sesame/README-Technical.md

 - `speedyLoot` (boolean, default `true`) — toggles the `LOOT_READY` handler in Speedy-Loot.lua.
 Mirrored to `ns.isSpeedyLoot`.
 - `lootSounds` (boolean, default `false`) — plays a distinct sound on Uncommon+ loot in `CHAT_MSG_LOOT`.
 - `showWelcome` (boolean, default `true`) — toggles the login welcome message.
+- `showMinimap` (boolean, default `true`) — source of truth for the minimap button's visibility.
+Mirrored (inverted) onto `minimap.hide` so LibDBIcon obeys it; see Minimap Button.
-- `minimap` (table) — owned by LibDBIcon; holds the minimap button position.
-Passed straight to `LDBIcon:Register`.
+- `minimap` (table) — owned by LibDBIcon; holds the minimap button position and its `hide` flag.
+Passed straight to `LDBIcon:Register`. `hide` is a derived mirror of `showMinimap`, not an independent setting.

 There is no per-character DB — all settings are account-scoped, and there is no migration chain.

 Defaults live in `ns.DEFAULT_CONFIGURATION` (Data/Default-Settings.lua). `EventHandlers:PLAYER_LOGIN` merges them additively: `if ns.DB[key] == nil then ns.DB[key] = value end`.
 It only fills nil fields and never overrides an explicit user value — `false` is a legitimate stored value, and the `or` form would wipe a deliberately-disabled toggle on every login.
+Login then derives `minimap.hide` from the merged `showMinimap`, so the LibDBIcon button matches the saved setting.

+`ns.ResetSettings` (Core.lua, fired by the **Reset All Open Sesame Options** button under Options → General) is the one place that *overwrites* every `ns.DEFAULT_CONFIGURATION` key back to its default instead of filling nil — so a reset turns the minimap button back on through `showMinimap`.
+It never wipes the `minimap` subtable; it mirrors the restored `showMinimap` onto `minimap.hide` instead, so the button's saved position survives the reset (wiping it would snap the button back to its default angle).
+It then re-applies the runtime flags and side effects (`EnsureAutoLoot`, a forced scan, icon refresh) so the reset is live without a `/reload`.

 ## Adding a New Item to the Allowlist